-TORONTO, Sept.
-8, 2011 /PRNewswire/ - Pacific Rubiales Energy Corp.
-(TSX: PRE; BVC: PREC) announced today a cash dividend in the aggregate amount of US$25,000,000, which translates to US$0.093 per common share.
-The dividend is payable on September 30, 2011 to shareholders of record as of September 20, 2011.
-The ex-dividend date is September 16, 2011.
-For shareholders trading on the Colombian stock exchange, the peso equivalency shall be calculated based on the exchange rate as certified by the "Superintendencia Financiera de Colombia" (the "SFC") on the date of monetization and will be published on the SIMEV website at the proper time.
+TORONTO, March 11 /PRNewswire-FirstCall/ - Pacific Rubiales Energy Corp.
+(TSX: PRE) (BVC: PREC) announced today a cash dividend in the aggregate amount of US$25,000,000 which translates to US$0.093 per common share.
+The dividend is payable on March 29, 2011 to shareholders of record as of March 16, 2011.
+The ex-dividend date is March 14, 2011.
+For shareholder trading on the Colombian stock exchange, the peso equivalency shall be calculated based on the exchange rate as certified by the "Superintendencia Financiera de Colombia" (the "SFC") on the date of monetization and will be published on the SIMEV website at the proper time.

 The Company intends to designate all dividends as "eligible dividends" for purposes of the Income Tax Act (Canada) unless a notification of change is otherwise posted on the Company's website and www.sedar.com.
 Provided designation is made, the dividend will be considered an "eligible dividend" for tax purposes.
 An eligible dividend received by a Canadian resident individual shareholder is entitled to the enhanced dividend tax credit.

 The information in this release is not intended to be an exhaustive discussion of all possible income tax consequences and considerations, but a general guideline.
 It is not intended to be legal or tax advice to any particular investor or potential investor.
 The investors or potential investors should consult their own tax advisors as to their particular tax consequences and reporting obligations.

 The following information is provided for general information only.
 Investors are encouraged to seek advice from a qualified tax advisor in their country of residence to obtain guidance with respect to appropriate tax treatment of their distributions.